etlbox/etlbox.website/doks_v1.8/content/docs/relational-databases/dbmerge.md

 - The row with `Key = 3` remains unchanged.
 - The row with `Key = 4` is deleted.

-# 2. Understanding Syncing Approaches

-DbMerge synchronizes a destination table with a source, depending on whether the source provides full or delta data.

-## Full vs. Delta Merge
+## Merge Modes in DbMerge

+DbMerge supports different merge modes to control how changes are applied to the destination table:

+- **Full** – Inserts, updates, and deletes records missing from the source.
+- **Delta** – Inserts and updates records; deletions require an explicit delete flag.
+- **InsertsAndUpdatesOnly** – Processes only inserts and updates, leaving existing records untouched.
+- **UpdatesOnly** – Updates existing records without inserting new ones or deleting any records.

-### Full Merge
+### Full vs. Delta Merge

+**Full Merge**

-The source provides the entire dataset.
-Any records missing from the source are considered deleted.
+In a full merge, the source provides a complete dataset, meaning that any records missing from the source are considered deleted in the destination.
 The destination table is fully synchronized to match the source.
-This approach is useful when the source does not track changes.
+This approach is useful when the source does not track changes and always provides a full snapshot of the data.

-### Delta Merge
+The previous example already demonstrated a full merge, where DbMerge automatically identified and removed missing records.

+**Delta Merge**

-The source provides only new, updated, or deleted records.
-This is typically based on change tracking mechanisms such as timestamps or Change Data Capture (CDC).
-Delta merging reduces the amount of processed data but requires explicit handling of deletions.
+In a delta merge, the source provides only new, updated, or deleted records.
+This typically relies on change tracking mechanisms such as timestamps or Change Data Capture (CDC).

-### Merge Modes in DbMerge

-DbMerge supports different merge modes to control how changes are applied:

-- **Full**: Inserts, updates, and deletes missing records.
-- **Delta**: Inserts and updates; deletions require a delete flag.
-- **InsertsAndUpdatesOnly**: Processes only inserts and updates, no deletions.
-- **UpdatesOnly**: Updates existing records without inserting new ones or deleting records.
+- **Inserts and updates** are processed as usual.
+- **Deletions require an explicit delete flag**, as missing records in the source are not automatically removed.

-## Example: Delta Merge with Delete Flag
+### Example: Delta Merge with Delete Flag

+To enable deletions in a delta merge, a column must explicitly mark records for deletion.

+**POCO Definition**

 ```csharp
 public class MyMergeRow : MergeableRow {